-Barton upon Humber has often been described as the jewel in the crown of North Lincolnshire.
+The gateway to the Lincolnshire Wolds, and on the banks of the River Humber, Barton upon Humber is often described as the “jewel in the crown” of North Lincolnshire.

-The Wilderspin National School on Queen Street in the heart of Barton’s Conservation Area opens Thursdays to Sunday and Bank Holidays between 10am and 5pm and here you can pay homage to education pioneer Samuel Wilderspin who changed the face of primary school education.
-At the school you can relive the “best days of your life” and visit the only fully restored Wilderspin playground and a recreation of Wilderspin’s schoolroom.
+The Wilderspin National School Museum on Queen Street, in the heart of Barton’s Conservation Area, opens Thursday – Sunday and Bank Holidays, from 10.00am to 5.00pm.
+Here you can explore the history of education, and its pioneer Samuel Wilderspin who changed the face of primary school education.
+At the school you can relive the “best days of your life” and visit the fully-restored Wilderspin playground and a recreation of Wilderspin’s schoolroom.

-Barton’s Museum, Baysgarth House Museum, opens Fridays to Sundays as well as bank holidays from 12 noon until 4pm.
-It has a programme of exhibitions as well as Georgian and Victorian Rooms as well as other artefacts reflecting the local relevance of the house.
+Baysgarth House Museum opens Friday to Sunday and Bank Holidays, from 12.00pm to 4.00pm.
+It offers a regularly-changing programme of exhibitions, Georgian and Victorian themed rooms, and artefacts reflecting the local relevance of the house.

-Far Ings National Nature Reserve is an area of open water, reedbeds and meadows lying in the shadow of the Humber Bridge.
-Far Ings is one of the foremost areas in the country for the conservation of reedbeds.
-Birds such as the bittern, heron, kingfisher and winter visitors such as the oyster catcher can all be seen at the reserve.
+Far Ings National Nature Reserve is an area of open water, reed beds and meadows lying in the shadow of the Humber Bridge.
+A Visitor Centre and wildlife hides can be accessed throughout the year, with free car parking on site.
+Far Ings is one of the foremost areas in the country for the conservation of reed beds, and birds such as the bittern, heron, kingfisher and oyster catcher can all be spotted!